zubinchopra/portaldocs/portal-sdk/generated/portalfx-skeleton.md

 You can ask questions on Stackoverflow with the tag [ibiza](https://stackoverflow.microsoft.com/questions/tagged/ibiza).

 The Stackoverflow FAQ item should be included in every topic that contains an FAQ subtopic.
-For a list of Stackoverflow tags, see [portalfx-extensions-stackoverflow](portalfx-extensions-stackoverflow).
+For a list of Stackoverflow tags, see [top-extensions-stackoverflow.md](top-extensions-stackoverflow.md).

 * * *